 Through tasks involving projects and cooperative learning, high school students learn how to work with others, a critical life skill.
 Students are responsible for many individual projects and presentations, giving them opportunities to monitor themselves on deadlines and practice presentation skills before a group.
 Daily homework is required, and students are working on at least one long-term project at any given time.

-Students read, analyze, and discuss literature, discovering their personal preferences in writing styles and interests along the way Students are tested and placed in math classes that allow them to move at an accelerated, regular, or slower pace, depending on their abilities.
+Students read, analyse, and discuss literature, discovering their personal preferences in writing styles and interests along the way Students are tested and placed in math classes that allow them to move at an accelerated, regular, or slower pace, depending on their abilities.
 Teaching through AP Calculus, everyone’s needs can be met.
 Students don't just study science - they DO science with rigorous labs, data logs and experiments.
 Concepts taught in history and the social sciences are similar to those in survey courses at a college level, but with age-appropriate writing projects and tests.
-Committed to technological proficiency, teachers and students utilize technology as a tool integrating computer skills into life and work with advanced tech classes in animation, robotics, 3-D and video game design.
+Committed to technological proficiency, teachers and students utilize technology as a tool integrating computer skills into life and work with advanced technology classes in animation, robotics, 3-D and video game design.
 The foreign languages taught are Korean and Spanish.
-Specialty and elective classes are available in fine arts, dance, fitness, golf, health, cooking, choir, rock band, and others.
-Students appreciate their role as contributors to the greater community via mentoring of the younger students, supporting The Gambia Project, disaster relief efforts, and weekly community service to the school community.
+Speciality and elective classes are available in fine arts, dance, fitness, golf, health, cooking, choir, rock band, and others.
+Students appreciate their role as contributors to the greater community via mentioning of the younger students, supporting The Gambia Project, disaster relief efforts, and weekly community service to the school community.
 International and Intercultural Experience.

 Each student makes a valuable contribution to shape the program.
 Students' personal interests can even influence the direction of the school's curriculum and the design of elective courses.
 With a tradition of incorporating regular field trips into our activities, teachers take advantage of the rich cultural, historic, civic, and ethnic resources using the entire Baltimore/Washington community beyond the school walls.
 The international makeup of our faculty and student body allows our students to benefit from an enriching international and intercultural experience, providing an implicit education in many of the cultures that make up our shrinking world.
 Top colleges and universities know that an important part of the educational experience for students includes their interaction with other students.
 Admission to New Hope International High School is selective, and the students at our school - whether from the U.S. or abroad - are an impressive group of young people.
 More than one-fifth of the students are F-1 visa international students, who have come from their home countries just to study at New Hope International High School.
 Our faculty is also quite diverse.
 In addition to the varied subcultural, religious, and ethnic backgrounds of our American teachers, several of our high school faculty members were born and raised in other countries: South Korea (teaches Korean), Dominican Republic (Spanish), Italy (Art), Japan (Technology), and Spain (Dance).